Woman charged with DUI after driving erratically around Walmart parking lot drunk on VANILLA EXTRACT

 Apparently alcohol is used as a vehicle in many flavorings, vanilla being a notable example as it is a very good solvent.
 The relatively high alcohol content keeps things from going bad too quickly, which is good as most people leave an opened bottle sitting around on a shelf for months if not years, usually not under the best conditions, so some sort of preservative is needed.
 And apparently, yes, you can get drunk from vanilla extract... if you're desperate enough.
 Try taking a swig of the stuff and you'll see that the small amount you mix in your chocolate chip cookies will give the batter a pleasant flavor, but straight down the hatch it tastes amazingly disgusting.

-Further research led to the discovery that, i"The Egg and I", a memoir by Betty McDonald about her adventures and travels as a young wife on a chicken farm in Washington State she wrote about the lumberjacks who used to break into the camp kitchen and steal the vanilla extract to get drunk.
+Further research led to the discovery that, in "The Egg and I", a memoir by Betty McDonald about her adventures and travels as a young wife on a chicken farm in Washington State she wrote about the lumberjacks who used to break into the camp kitchen and steal the vanilla extract to get drunk.
 Per Mrs. McDonald this is why there was a switch to artificial vanilla, which is non-alcoholic.
 However, she insists that those crazy lumberjacks still broke in, and that they still got drunk.

 When it comes to the subject of drinking and driving, the best advice that you are ever going to hear is: "Don't do it!
 Get a DD (Designated Driver), not a DUI".